 What is stereotactic body radiation therapy?

 Stereotactic body radiation therapy administers radiotherapy from several different points around the body, with the radiation beams meeting at the spot of the tumor.
-The tumor receives a very high dose of radiation, while surrounding tissue receives less, lowering the risk of radiotherapy side effects and complications.
+The tumor receives a very high dose of radiation, while surrounding tissue receives less, lowering the risk of side effects and complications.

 Who can have stereotactic body radiation therapy?

 SBRT is a noninvasive form of radiation treatment that involves high-dose radiation beams.
 It can deliver precisely targeted radiation in fewer high-dose treatments than traditional radiation therapy, which reduces the total amount of radiation to healthy tissue.
 SBRT requires advanced radiation technology which is available at The University of Kansas Cancer Center.

 Benefits and risks of stereotactic body radiation therapy

 - Allows delivery of a higher dose of radiation to the tumor with fewer treatments